VICEMedia/vice-ga-chrome-extension/README.md

 Some of the unique features of this chrome extension are...

-- facilitates Google Analytics Tracking on Google AMP Pages
+- Facilitates Google Analytics Tracking on Google AMP Pages
 - WebRequests are intuitivily grouped based on Google Analytics Tracking IDs and Segment Write Keys
 - Users can Pop-out the Chrome Extension into it's own window for easier troubleshooting
 - Users can upload their Custom Dimension configuration via Chrome Extensio Options for easier reference.